marijnh/Eloquent-JavaScript/05_higher_order.md

 {{index "find method"}}

 It uses another array method, `find`, which goes over the elements in the array and returns the first one for which a function returns true.
-It returns `undefined` when no such element is found.
+It returns `undefined` when it finds no such element.

 {{index "textScripts function", "Chinese characters"}}